-Considering the total length of 5 m of another full coil, 139 wrinkles of varying size were measured and distribution is obtained by employing Gaussian fit using MATLAB[®].
+Considering the total length of 5 m of another full coil, 139 wrinkles of varying size were measured, and their distribution is obtained by employing Gaussian fit using MATLAB[®].
 Fig. 4 shows the frequency of occurrence of wrinkles in terms of depth and length, and the histogram reveals a normal distribution.
-Among the wrinkles, the maximum depth and maximum length of wrinkle were found to be 6.8 mm and 32 mm respectively.
-Subsequently, the effect of wrinkles on hydrodynamic flow characteristics in helical coil is investigated.
+Among the wrinkles, the maximum depth and length were 6.8 mm and 32 mm, respectively.
+Subsequently, the effect of wrinkles on the hydrodynamic flow characteristics in the helical coil is investigated.

-The measured pressure drop will be used to analytically determine the friction factor and subsequently the equivalent surface roughness of coil.
+The measured pressure drop will be used to analytically determine the friction factor and subsequently the equivalent surface roughness of the coil.